apache/trafficcontrol/docs/source/api/v3/deliveryservices_id_servers_eligible.rst

 :iloUsername:    The user name for lights-out-management\ [#ilowikipedia]_
 :interfaces:     An array of interface and IP address information

 	:max_bandwidth:  The maximum allowed bandwidth for this interface to be considered "healthy" by Traffic Monitor.
 This has no effect if `monitor` is not true.
 Values are in kb/s.
-The value `0` means "no limit".
+The value `null` means "no limit".
 	:monitor:        A boolean indicating if Traffic Monitor should monitor this interface
 	:mtu:            The :abbr:`MTU (Maximum Transmission Unit)` to configure for ``interfaceName``